 This clock still has the traditional buzzer sound or you can wake with the radio for seniors who prefer that method.
 The cube design makes for easy placement or fitting into modern decor.
 The orange display is easily read but still soft on the eyes in the middle of the night.

-Program up to 10 AM and FM presets with digital PLL tuning, and set the clock for waking either by alarm or radio.
+Program up to 10 AM and FM presets with digital PLL tuning, and set the clock for waking either by alarm, radio, or nature sounds!.
 Snooze and sleep functionalities are both included.
+Plus, it even plays nature sounds and white noise to help you fall asleep.

 Many seniors love the retro design of this particular clock.
 Even though it doesn’t hearken all the way back to their childhood years, the 1990’s style of this clock is still a trip back in time.
 The throwback design doesn’t sacrifice features though.